 Once your new environment is in place, you need to move your applications to their new location.
 Create a migration strategy based on business goals, priorities and constraints.
 Assemble a migration team composed of champions in network and security, operations, infrastructure and applications to drive the migration.

 Conduct a dynamic discovery and analysis of the environments including physical workloads, virtual workloads, applications, storage, networking and core infrastructure services.
 Evaluate the capacity, performance, network connectivity/throughput and packet flow between applications in the current environment.
 Assess any business continuity/disaster recovery, compliance and security requirements needed for the applications that are to be moved.
-Map application dependencies and determine potential conflicts such as sequence, bandwidth or security concerns.
+Map application dependencies to avoid potential conflicts such as sequence, bandwidth or data security concerns.

 Create a detailed migration plan by mapping the source infrastructure to the target infrastructure.
 Prepare and configure in advance external and core services at the target, such as load balancers, active directory, file servers, public IP addresses and DNS names.
 Create a testing schedule and contingency plans including a rollback strategy.
 Finally, bundle, schedule and execute the migration in waves.